FeatureBaseDB/featurebase/docs/getting-started.md

 #### Using Java

 Pilosa requires Java 8 or higher and Maven 3 or higher.
-It is also recommended that you have a code editor downloaded.

 ##### Create the Environment

 To contain the Getting Started project in one place, we will create a new folder as follows:
 ```
-mkdir GettingStarted && cd GettingStarted
+mkdir getting_started && cd getting_started
 ```

 In this folder, we will download two CSV files to provide data to our fields later on.
 Download the `stargazer.csv` and `language.csv` files here: